googleforgames/open-saves/docs/deploying-to-gke.md

 go run examples/grpc-client/main.go -address=$ENDPOINT -insecure=true
 ```

-Alternatively, if you have `grpc_cli` installed, test you can see the functions using:
+Alternatively, if you have `grpc_cli` installed, test you can see the functions using the following:

 ```bash
 $ grpc_cli ls $ENDPOINT opensaves.OpenSaves